adityaramesh/ccbase/documentation.md

 ## `ccbase.format`

-This module provides cleaner syntax for printing and formatting strings.
+This module provides clean syntax for printing and formatting strings.

 C++ IOStreams does a poor job of separating the formatting operations from the content that is being formatted.
 As a result, simple formatting operations are